5 Ways to Turn Stress Into Positive Stress and Productivity Fuel

 Discover your potential and optimum

 Evaluate the resources you have to meet the challenge and remind yourself of your strengths.
-Pay attention to when you’re doing your best to define the optimal point for your best performance.
+Pay attention when you’re doing your best to define the optimal point for your best performance.

 Adopt the “stress-is-enhancing” mindset